Black History Archives Student Residency

 • Please submit an expression of interest 1 page in length (approximately 500 words).

-• Tells us a bit about yourself.
+• Tell us a bit about yourself.

 • Why are you interested in learning about and working with archival materials?

-• What is your knowledge and or experience with the Special Collections archives?
+• What is your knowledge and/or experience with the collections available at Special Collections and Archives?
+Which collections are you interested in using?

 • How does this residency opportunity align with your interests and/or goals?